 Information for Teachers interested in visiting our display of Roman artefacts - Antonine Wall: Rome's final Frontier

-- In the absence of staffed school visits, The Hunterian has provided a Teachers' Resource Pack which offers support in the delivery of your Roman topic, focusing on life at the time of the Antonine Wall.
+- The Hunterian has provided a Resource Pack focusing on life at the time of the Antonine Wall.

 We are very grateful to Grace Hepworth, Msc Museum Studies for compiling this pack.
-Grace completed this work-based project as part of her final assessment for the Hunterian Exhibition Placement 2012 (a partnership initiative between The Hunterian and the Humanities and Advanced Technology Information Institute)
+Grace completed this work-based project as part of her final assessment for the Hunterian Exhibition Placement 2012.

 - The Pack is divided into 3 sections: Pre-Visit, Visit and Post Visit activities and discussion points, allowing you to pick and mix as best suits your topic.